Pet Urine Odor Removal

 - Using clean paper towels or a clean rag, once again soak up as much of the liquid as possible, put your weight into it so you get as much as you can to help the area dry.

-You can even stand on the spot to get more of the liquid up and don't forget to use new absorbents when necessary.
+- To help get the liquid up, you can even stand on the spot and don’t forget to use new absorbents when necessary.

 This method can also be used to wet a pet urine stain that has dried.